 - Slider window, double-hung window, or glider window: these are mounted on tracks or runners and allow homeowners to open half the length of the window at a time.
 For this reason, such sliding egress windows must be at least 48 inches across.

 How much ever a 30-inch sliding-glass egress window costs, an out-swing single hung window will cost a bit more, and a swing-in window may be double that amount.
-However, the latter is a better option for a basement egress window.
+However, the latter is a better option for basement egress windows.

 Homeowners also have the option of installing high-end windows with energy-saving features.
-They may cost more initially but reduce considerable utility costs in the long run.
+The replacement windows may cost more initially but will reduce considerable utility costs in the long run.

 2. Location Of Window

 If you want an egress window in a first- or second-floor bedroom, it’s easy to install.
 You can even do this as a DIY project.
 But, the installation process for basement-level windows requires special sealing in order to prevent moisture from seeping inside.
 Hiring a professional window installer will increase the costs but will make the installation less time-consuming and more seamless.

 An egress window installation, especially one in the basement, will require excavation, grading, and drainage systems.
 The priority is to create a safe below-ground-level space outside the window for easy entry and exit.
 You will need special equipment, engineering, and labor — all three adding to the overall costs of the basement egress window’s installation.